 We are the Washington Chapter of Backcountry Hunters & Anglers

-We believe that public lands are important.
+We believe that public lands, and the opportunities they hold, are foundational to the human and American experience.
 We believe public lands, access, and conservation are bi-partisan issues.
 We respect the crucial role that all species play in our diverse ecosystems and seek to ensure that species and habitat management decisions are based on sound science.
-We believe that undeveloped, unspoiled public lands are irreplaceable and must be managed, along with the fish and wildlife they support, as a sacred public trust.
-We believe in being ambassadors to our sport and what we believe in.
+We believe undeveloped, unspoiled public lands are irreplaceable and must be managed, along with the fish and wildlife they support, as a sacred public trust.
+We believe in being ambassadors for our sport and what we believe in.